To home page

 Coventry 3 – ‘inhabitants drunk’ In 1648 George Fox arrived in Coventry and was so disgusted by founding all the inhabitants drunk that he continued ont 'Dun Cow' (See Dunchurch).

 Coventry 6– Meeting house No 3 – The old meeting house in Holyhead Road.
 This was built in 1898 as a first day school backing onto the burial ground in Hill Street.
 An indication of the concern for education for the working people in the area.
 It was designed to accommodate large classes.
 By 1939 it had become too large for the Meeting and it was sold in June 1939, the plan being to build a new one in Michaelmas Road.
-Unfortunately the war started in September so all building plan had to be abandoned.
+Unfortunately the war started in September so all building plans had to be abandoned.

 Coventry 7– Meeting house No 4 - Current Meeting House, this was built in 1953 on the burial ground bought in 1668 just outside the city boundary.
 The position of Hill Street gate is a few yards down the road.
 It was originally built with a flat roof at the insistence of the city council as a rule for post war development of the city centre.
 Just after the second flat roof started leaking we were able to fit the current hipped roof,